Jessica Goodenough

 MaterialWhere it comes fromSustainability

-AcrylicFormed by free-radical polymerization in aqueous suspension (no, I don’t know what that means either!)Washing acrylic garments releases more microplastics per wash than polyester (or polyester-cotton blends).
+AcrylicFormed by free-radical polymerization in an aqueous suspension (no, I don’t know what that means either!)Washing acrylic garments releases more microplastics per wash than polyester (or polyester-cotton blends).

 BambooBamboo fibreRenewable and can be replenished at a fast rate, generally has a positive impact on the climate and its local environment.